-FEATURE: Finding Opportunity in South Dakota Leads to Finding Reasons to Live in South Dakota
+FEATURE STORY: Finding Opportunity in South Dakota Leads to Finding Reasons to Live in South Dakota

 From time to time, it does us some good to step out from behind the desk and out into the field where the real economic development action happens.
 That’s exactly where I found myself earlier this year when I headed west for a few days to visit some of our most innovative companies and local economic development corporations.

 As part of my road trip, I stopped in to three Rapid City-based companies: Magnum Rubber Band Guns, VRC Metal Systems and B9 Creations.
 VRC and B9 currently work out of the Black Hills Business Development Center, an incubator owned by the Rapid City Economic Development Foundation, located on the South Dakota School of Mines & Technology .
 Both companies are incredibly unique and have an interesting story to tell.

 But what I found most interesting was a unique connection: the three men who started their respective companies were all former pilots for the United States Air Force.
 Two were even stationed at Ellsworth Air Force Base in Box Elder for a time.
 And even more unique, all three not only found a reason to come to South Dakota, they eventually discovered an even bigger reason to stay.

 Dan Smith, owner and president of Magnum Enterprises, was born and raised in southern California and lived there until 2004, when he moved to South Dakota.
 He served in the Air Force for eight years and served another seven in the Air Force Reserve.